 Davis has a strong foundation of both administrative and hands-on experience having risen through the ranks throughout his 28-year career as a utility professional.
 He holds a Class IV Water License and has been a member of the American Water Works Association (AWWA) for more than 25 years.
 He is currently the Past Chair of the Ohio Section of AWWA in addition to having served five years on the Ohio Governing Board.
 Davis has also served as Chair of the Membership Committee for the Ohio Section and works very closely with the Young Professionals, Diversity, Strategic Planning, and Finance and Audit committees.
 During his career, Davis has received numerous accolades and published many articles.
 He is an active member of his community and continues to serve on many boards and as a member of community-based organizations.

 Davis holds a Bachelor of Science degree from West Virginia University where he played linebacker for the WVU Mountaineers participating in the Peach, Gator, Hall of Fame and Bluebonnet Bowls.
 In 2015, he was inducted into Warren High School’s Distinguished Alumni Hall of Fame.

 Commissioner of Cleveland Water

-Margevicius is an expert in the design and operation of large, complex water systems, and has significant insights into distribution system infrastructure issues.
+A native Clevelander, Margevicius is an expert in the design and operation of large, complex water systems, and has significant insights into distribution system infrastructure issues.
 He is also an authority on power grid reliability for the water industry.
-He took the lead in designing Cleveland Water’s Geographic Information System and hydraulic model systems.
+He lead in the design of Cleveland Water’s Geographic Information System and hydraulic model systems.
 He is a frequent speaker to engineering, contractor, civic, and other groups.

 Margevicius holds a Master of Science in Systems Engineering from Case Western Reserve University and a Bachelor of Science in Civil Engineering.